tinfoilboy/CTML/README.md

 CTML is a C++ HTML document constructor, that was designed to be simple to use and implement.
 Has no dependencies on any other projects, only the C++ standard library.

+# Including

+To use CTML in your project, just point your compiler to the folder containing the `CTML.h`, `Document.h`, and `Node.h` files.
+Once you are done with that, just do `#include "CTML.h"` on the files where you use CTML, and voila, you're done.

 # Usage

 ###### Including the Classes